mathiascode/projects/index.md

 Plugin that adds several different weapons that players can use.

-## Cuberite Plugins
+## Cuberite Plugins (2015 – 2020)

-Various Lua-based Minecraft plugins I have developed for Cuberite *(2015 – 2020)*.
+Various Lua-based Minecraft plugins I have developed for Cuberite.

 ### [CommandSpy](https://github.com/mathiascode/CommandSpy)